Moustache, Beijing Dog Pajamas & Dirty Sexy Ditties: 10 Questions with the Montreal Mynx, Mademoiselle

 French: In one of my song called “bulle” I talk about the sand falling like snow and a guy with 200 bottles of YanJin Beer on a little tricycle.
 That’s Beijing.

 9- You’ve been around for a few years around the music scene in Beijing/China.
 How has it changed since you arrived and what artists do you think deserve more recognition than they get?

 Its pretty hard for chinese underground musicians to survive here… And “underground” here is not some weird DJ making noise with kitchen tools, its everything that we cant see on TV or listen on the radio: folk, reggae,rock, jazz, ethnic and electronic music, etc… Its cool to see that the guys from the “San li tun Nan Jie “River Bar” 8 years ago singing their own crazy and not conventionnal stuff like Xiao He, Zhang Wei Wei, Wang Xiao Li, had the chance to go to Europe on tour… Its crazy to think that the singer of the best “mainland” chinese rock band lives with 800 yuans a month,… when he has gigs… In the west, they go to gigs in a limo with champagne!
+If you plan on doing that same, you must visit this website.
 I hope that the underground scene will take more and more place and touch more and more people instead of the stupid “Super Girl” (Chinese Idol), Hong Kong and Taiwan meaningless pop.
 I hope that bands like Buyi and singers like Li Xia, Dong Zi, Wang Yu Qi, Xiao Bu Ding, will get the recognition they deserve.

 10 – On the “gourmandise” side of things, what are some of your favorite Chinese restaurants in Beijing?